top of page

 7. A money tracking software

-If the mobile app of your bank account doesn't allow you to organise your income and expenses in categories, then I suggest to set up a software account connected to your art bank account that allows you to track your money organised into categories, send invoices, get a chart of your money situation.
+If the mobile app of your bank account doesn't allow you to organise your income and expenses in categories (Revolut does), then I suggest to set up a software account connected to your art bank account that allows you to track your money organised into categories, send invoices, get a chart of your money situation.
 I find www.waveapps.com the best for me.
 And.. it’s free!

 8. Card reader